JingMatrix/ChromeXt/README.md

 Tap five times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.
 After restarting Chrome, ChromeXt offers you the `Developer tools` page menu.

+### AD Blocker solution

+For blocking internet requests, I recommend to use `AdAway` or any proxy AD Blocker such as `clash`.

+The content cosmetic blocker is embedded into ChromeXt with the help of eruda.
+To use it, first install this simple UserScript: [cosmetic-filter.user.js](cosmetic-filter.user.js).
+Then open the `Developer tools` from the page menu, in the `Elemnets` panel, one can use the `pointer` icon to select elements on the page.
+Once you click the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel.
+And the UserScript given above will then hide this element.

 ## Contribute to this project

 Before you submit your pull-requests, please ensure that the command